Hexseral/High-school-Database/Readme.md

 ## High-school-Database

-This program is a demonstration of using classes and subclasses to inherit feilds and methods in order to construct a vector of objects. <br />
+This program is a demonstration of using classes and subclasses to inherit feilds and methods in order to construct a vector of objects.
-It is structured to allow the user to create an admin account that will allow them to safely log in and create students, teachers, and classes <br />
-that can be stored properly on a large scale.
-I made this as my final project for COP 3003 (Programming II / Object Oriented Programming) to <br />
-demonstrate what I have learned.
+It is structured to allow the user to create an admin account that will allow them to safely log in and create students, teachers, and classes that can be stored properly on a large scale.
+I made this as my final project for COP 3003 (Programming II / Object Oriented Programming) to demonstrate what I have learned.
 When I first made this project I had little to no experience creating classes that inherit to construct objects <br />
 using overlaoded constructors.
 I struggled the most with data structures and manipulation, but I will be returning to fix this program after my <br />
 completion of data structures & algorithms. as shown in the code I struggled to manipulate the vectors I created.
 I really enjoyed the creation <br />